Jaylen Johnson: Motor City Cruise (2021–2023)

 In the 2021 NBA G League draft, Johnson was selected with the 8th pick by the Motor City Cruise.

 Nacional (2023)

 On March 27, 2023, Johnson signed with Nacional of the Liga Uruguaya de Básquetbol.
 Johnson help advance Nacional to the championship finals.

 Taipei Mars (2023–2024)

 On September 14, 2023, Johnson joined the Taipei Taishin Mars of the T1 League.
 Jaylen Johnson helps his team to the championship finals.
 Jaylen Johnson scored 30 pts in loss against Boogie Cousins and The Taiwan Bears in June 2024.
 He was then drafted by team Bivouac with the Big 3.

 Bivouac (2024)

 On May 28, 2024, Johnson was selected by Bivouac in 2024 Big3 draft.

 Hapoel Hafia (2024)

 During summer 2024, he signed with Hapoel Haifa of the Israeli Basketball Premier League (ISBL).

 Yalovaspor Basketbol (2024–2025)

 On October 22, 2024, he signed with Yalovaspor Basketbol of the Basketbol Süper Ligi (BSL).

+Rain or Shine Elasto Painters (2026)

+On February 10, 2026, Johnson signed with the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).

+Abra Weavers (2026–present)

+On September 2026, Johnson signed with the Maharlika Pilipinas Basketball League (MPBL) champions Abra Weavers for its East Asia Super League (EASL) campaign, which Abra is joining as the Philippines' representative.
+Because of the MPBL's restrictions on foreign players and players without Filipino descent, Johnson can only play for Abra's EASL games.